linuxfoundation/lowdefy-plugin-axios-oauth2-client-credentials/README.md

 ## Usage

 This plugin is not released to any NPM repositories as a package.
 Rather, it is expected to be added to a Lowdefy monorepo under the plugins/ folder (e.g. using Git submodules).
-For more information on Lowdefy monorepos, please read the documentation for at (lowdefy-example-plugins)[https://github.com/lowdefy/lowdefy-example-plugins].
-For more information on Git submodules, please refer to (Pro Git)[https://git-scm.com/book/en/v2/Git-Tools-Submodules].
+For more information on Lowdefy monorepos, please read the documentation for at [lowdefy-example-plugins](https://github.com/lowdefy/lowdefy-example-plugins).
+For more information on Git submodules, please refer to [Pro Git](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

+### Example

 **auth.tokenUrl**, **auth.clientId**, and **auth.clientSecret** are REQUIRED parameters for the connection. **auth.endpointParams** is optional.

-### Example
+The OAuth2 client\_credentials configuration MUST be on the connection definition, not the request.

 ```yaml
 ---